 Now that Tripawds Spokesdog Wyatt Ray is officially middle-aged, he gets regular wellness exams.
 Recently we checked into at the Texas A&M Veterinary Medical Teaching Hospital for his semi-annual check-up.
-It was also was our chance to talk to get vet rehab tips for Tripawd dogs at the Texas A&M Small Animal Sports Medicine and Rehabilitation Center.
+It was also was our chance to talk to get vet rehab and swimming tips for Tripawd dogs at the Texas A&M Small Animal Sports Medicine and Rehabilitation Center.

 We asked their experts: